liquid4teur/SSH/README.md

 >Copy the public key into the SSH server with the command "scp /path-to-the-public-key/ user@IPaddress:~/" or copy it manually,

->If you copied the public key with the scp command, on the SSH server you will probably have to concatenate the public key into "~/.ssh/authorized_keys" file (if the file and the folder don't exist, you have to create it before).
+>If you copied the public key with the scp command, on the SSH server you will probably have to concatenate the public key into "~/.ssh/authorized_keys" file (if the file and the folder don't exist, you have to create it before) with the command: "cat key.pub > .ssh/authorized_keys" (you'll probably have to be root in order to create this folder).

 >To connect to an SSH server from Mac OS X (or Linux), you have to specify the path to the private key by typing the command: "ssh -i /path-to-the-private-key/ username@IPaddress" (you should be able to connect to the SSH server).